Biden to stump in Georgia runoffs, top Senate Republican ends silence on U.S. election result | Politics

 Biden to stump in Georgia runoffs, top Senate Republican ends silence on U.S. election result

-A day after the Electoral College confirmed his presidential victory, Joe Biden is set to travel to Georgia on Tuesday to campaign for two Democratic U.S. Senate candidates whose Jan.
+A day after the Electoral College confirmed President-elect Joe Biden's victory, he is set to travel to Georgia on Tuesday to campaign for two Democratic U.S. Senate candidates whose Jan.
 5 runoff elections could make or break his domestic policy agenda.
-More than a month after Biden's victory in the election was secured, U.S. Senate Majority Leader Mitch McConnell, the top Republican in Congress, on Tuesday morning ended his silence on the election results by congratulating President-elect Biden and Vice President-elect Kamala Harris.
+Just ahead of Biden's trip, U.S. Senate Majority Leader Mitch McConnell, the top Republican in Congress, ended his silence on the Nov.
+3 election results by congratulating Biden and Vice President-elect Kamala Harris.

-Biden's narrow win in Georgia in the Nov.
-3 election underscored the Southern state's transformation from Republican stronghold to one of the country's most competitive political battlegrounds.
-Republican Senators David Perdue and Kelly Loeffler are facing Democratic challengers Jon Ossoff and Raphael Warnock, respectively, in twin races that will determine which party will control the U.S. Senate when Biden takes office on Jan.
-20.
+McConnell acknowledged their win after six weeks of President Donald Trump's unfounded claims of election fraud.
+Trump has yet to concede to Biden, and many congressional Republicans had refused to acknowledge the victory by Biden, a Democrat.
+Biden's narrow win in Georgia underscored the Southern state's transformation from Republican stronghold to one of the country's most competitive political battlegrounds.
+This was illustrated again in state election data showing that 168,000 people voted early in person on a rainy day on Monday compared with 136,000 on Oct.
+12, the first day of in-person voting for the presidential election.

 Perdue ran ahead of Trump in the November election, however, finishing ahead of Ossoff but just shy of the 50% required to avoid a runoff under state law.
 A third-party candidate received about 2% of the vote.
 The other race had a large field of candidates in November due to its status as a special election because Loeffler was appointed to her seat to fill a vacancy.
 Warnock and Loeffler finished in the top two positions, each well short of 50%.

-Hundreds of millions of dollars have poured into the state from both political parties as well as an array of outside political groups.
+Hundreds of millions of dollars have poured into the state from both political parties and an array of outside political groups.
 Both sides face turnout challenges in the midst of the pandemic and without the polarizing Trump at the top of the ballot to turn out votes from his deeply loyal supporters and also from detractors with deep animosity toward him.

 Some Georgia Republicans have expressed concern that Trump's repeated insistence, without evidence, that the November results were fraudulent may drive down turnout among his most ardent supporters.
 Biden secured the presidency on Monday after the Electoral College formalized his win.
 Under U.S. law, the president is not elected by a majority of the popular vote but by the Electoral College, which awards electoral votes to the winner of each state based on congressional representation.